derickr/dbgp/debugger_protocol.rst

 breakpoint that was already set on the debugger engine via *breakpoint_set*.

-If a debugger engine supports the resolved state for breakpoints, the resolved flag for an updated breakpoint SHOULD be set to "0".
-A debugger engine MAY elect to run rediscovery in order to find out whether the updated breakpoint can be resolved.
+If a debugger engine supports the resolved state for breakpoints, the resolved flag for an updated breakpoint SHOULD initially be set to "unresolved".
+If a debugger engine chooses, it can also try to re-resolve the breakpoint with the updated breakpoint configuration.
+If the debugger engine can resolve the breakpoint with the new information, it SHOULD set the resolved flag to "resolved".

 IDE to debugger engine::